areleu/vencopy/docs/software/architecture.rst

 ---------------------------------------------------

 The figure below shows the detailed venco.py components in a developer diagram.
-The four components - implemented as Python classes - DataParser, TripDiaryBuilder, GridModeler and FlexEstimator can be clearly distinguished.
+The four components - implemented as Python classes - DataParser, DiaryBuilder, GridModeller, FlexEstimator, ProfileAggregator and PostProcessor can be clearly distinguished.
 A fifth component, Evaluator, used to create the plots for this work is not shown in the figure as it is not needed to calculate results from venco.py.
 A brief description of the classes is presented below.
 For a more detailed algebraic description of the tool please refer to the :ref:`publications` section.